 My background is diverse, with many rich experiences.
-I received a Bachelors of Journalism from The University of Texas at Austin and worked for 13 years as a photojournalist in daily newspapers.
-However, I desired to get out from behind the camera and have a deeper connection with people, so I set the goal to become a psychotherapist.
+I received a Bachelor’s in Journalism from The University of Texas at Austin, and worked for 13 years as a photojournalist for daily newspapers.
+However, I wanted to get out from behind the camera and have a deeper connection with people, so I set a goal of becoming a psychotherapist.

 Relocating back to Austin, I completed my Master of Arts in Human Services from St. Edward’s University, graduating in 1996.
 I have worked in a variety of settings, including a MHMR clinic, a pre-release prison focusing on chemical dependency issues, a psychiatric hospital, and an adoption agency.
 Since 2002, I have been in private practice in Austin working with older adolescents, adults, and couples.